How it works

 ≈ 1 second

 End the session from the dashboard or your CLI.
-The device is wiped and returned to the pool, and the meter stops to the second.
+The device is released back to the pool and sanitized for the next renter, and the meter stops to the second.
 Your minutes are deducted from your wallet at your tier's rate.

 On dedicated-slot tiers, your unit stays paired to your account between sessions and state persists.